 The patent positions of pharmaceutical, biotechnology and other life sciences companies can be highly uncertain and involve complex legal and factual questions for which important legal principles remain unresolved.
-This uncertainty is heightened for our PMO-based products and product candidates and gene therapy-based product candidates for which there has not been a significant number of patent litigations involving such technologies.
+This uncertainty is heightened for our PMO- and PPMO based products and product candidates and gene therapy-based products and product candidates for which there has not been a significant number of patent litigations involving such technologies.
+Congress periodically considers changes to patent law, and that such changes could have adverse effects.
 No consistent policy regarding the breadth of claims allowed in biotechnology patents has emerged to date in the U.S. and tests used for determining the patentability of patent claims in all technologies are in flux.
 The USPTO and patent offices in other jurisdictions have often required that patent applications directed to pharmaceutical and/or biotechnology-related inventions be limited or narrowed substantially to cover only the specific innovations exemplified in the patent application, thereby limiting the scope of protection against competitive challenges.
 Accordingly, even if we or our licensors are able to obtain patents, the patents might be substantially narrower than anticipated.
 Thus, there is no assurance as to the degree and range of protections any of our patents, if issued, may afford us or whether patents will be issued.
 Patents which may be issued to us may be subjected to further governmental review that may ultimately result in the reduction of their scope of protection, and pending patent applications may have their requested breadth of protection significantly limited before being issued, if issued at all.
 The pharmaceutical, biotechnology and other life sciences patent situation outside the U.S. can be even more uncertain.